Blizzard is selling an all-Golden version of Hearthstone's new mini-set for $70

 One aspect of Hearthstone that, as we noted in our January analysis of the state of Hearthstone, is definitely not struggling is the Battlegrounds autobattler mode, which unfortunately for Blizzard has proved trickier to monetize.
 To that end, this update will bring a pair of new Board cosmetics to the Battlegrounds, as well as new Finisher cosmetics, which replace the default attack animations whenever your hero wins a round of combat.
 Finishers are equipped globally, so they'll be used by any hero who wins around, and yes, both players will see the finisher when it plays.

 Hearthstone's 22.4 update is set to go live on February 15.
-Full patch notes are up at playhearthstone.com.
+Full patch notes are up at playhearthstone.com and you can check out some of the new cards below.

+Enter the dragon's lair... if you dare.
+The following cards reveal themselves:🐉 Spawn of Deathwing🐉 Deep Breath🐉 Lightmaw Netherdrake🐉 Onyxian Drake🐉 Onyxian Warder🐉 Whelp Bonker🐉 Don't Stand in the Fire! pic.twitter.com/3MPnHaialIFebruary 10, 2022